In this section

 Sandra Deane Board member since September 2014

 Sandra Deane is an experienced board member, tribunal member and an independent consultant in the energy and legal sectors with extensive private and public sector experience.
 She brings experience from senior positions (including as CEO) in the corporate (publicly listed, large private and government-owned corporations) and professional (legal) sectors.
 Sandra was admitted as a solicitor in 1988 and has more than 20 years’ experience in legal practice in corporate and private practice and tribunal roles.
 She also has more than 15 years’ experience in the energy sector.
 She brings professional expertise in contract management and negotiation, dispute resolution and compliance.
-She is currently on the Board of Stadiums Queensland and is a sessional member of the Queensland Civil and Administrative Tribunal.
+She is currently on the Board of Stadiums Queensland, is Independent Non Executive Director and Chairman of Sanctuary Cove Community Services Limited, is an external Audit and Compliance Committee Member of the Local Government Association of Queensland Limited and is a sessional member of the Queensland Civil and Administrative Tribunal.

 Philip Askin Board member since September 2014

-Philip Askin was admitted as a solicitor of the Supreme Court of Queensland in 1981 and has practised exclusively in litigation since 1982 in all jurisdictions in Queensland, New South Wales, Western Australia and the High Court.
-He is managing partner of Townsville-based law firm Roberts Nehmer McKee Lawyers, where he specialises in major commercial litigation, general dispute resolution, trade practices and defamation.
-Philip holds the position of honorary solicitor with the Totally and Permanently Disabled Ex-Servicemen and Women’s Association in Townsville, and is the chairman of the Cathedral School of St Anne and St James board of directors, Townsville, and board member of The Good Shepherd Limited as Trustee for The Good Shepherd Home Charitable Trust.
+Philip Askin was admitted as a solicitor of the Supreme Court of Queensland in 1981 and has practised exclusively in litigation since 1982 in all jurisdictions in Queensland, New South Wales, Western Australia and in the High Court.
+He is managing partner of Townsville-based law firm Roberts Nehmer McKee Lawyers, where he specialises in major commercial and estates dispute resolution, consumer law and defamation.
+Philip holds the position of honorary solicitor with the Totally and Permanently Disabled Ex-Servicemen and Women’s Association in Townsville, is the chairman of the board of directors of The Cathedral School of St Anne and St James, chairman of the board of directors of The Good Shepherd Limited as trustee for The Good Shepherd Home Charitable Trust and a trustee of the North Queensland Club.

 Key achievements included: